agolo/jspdfmake/README.md

 	}
 }
 // Create an instance
-const  test  =  new  JsPdfMake('My PDF', example);
+const  test  =  new  JsPDFMake('My PDF', example);
 // Generate the doc from the definition! test.generateFromDocDefinition();
 ```
 No need to go worry about math equations or other complex details, just focus on the content and how you want to display it!

 ### How about pdfMake?
 Pdfmake provides an amazing API, it's actually a big inspiration to this library, however when it comes to large file (500+ pages) it becomes too slow up to (5-10min) and if you go (1000+ pages) it might result in a browser crash.
 This is a known issue that was raised https://github.com/bpampuch/pdfmake/issues/727.